 The direction of the edge between nodes in the network indicates which node (morphotype) has a dependency on the other node (morphotype); this direction is indicated in the network by an arrowhead.
 For each edge, the directionality was taken to be the direction which occurred in the majority of bootstrapped networks.
 Where there was no majority (directional edges have a probability between 0.4 and 0.6) the edge was said to have bi-directionality, or indicated a mutual dependency; these are shown without arrows).

 The influence score (IS) can be used to gauge the type and strength of the interaction between two nodes.
 If the IS = 1, this corresponds with a positive correlation: that is, a high density of morphotype 1 corresponds to a high density of morphotype 2, and the dependency arrow would point from morphotype 2 to morphotype 1.
 An IS of -1 corresponds to a negative correlation: a high density of morphotype 1 corresponds to a low density of morphotype 2.
-An IS = 0 does not mean there is no correlation between the two nodes, but rather that the is non-monotonic.
+An IS = 0 does not mean there is no correlation between the two nodes, but rather that the correlation is non-monotonic so that the interaction is positive at low densities and negative at high densities (or vice versa).
 The mean IS for each edge was calculated for each site.

 Results